Eyuvaraj/LLM-Hackathon-IITM/README.md

 ## Note on API Integration

-Due to limitations in handling context length, I've opted to integrate with GROQ instead.
+Due to limitations in handling context length in the provided api, I've opted to integrate with GROQ lamma70b instead.
 But meta-llama/Meta-Llama-3-8B-Instruct can be used by setting dev variable in .env to False

+if Dev:
+    Model: llama3-70b-8192
+    RAG score filter: 0.7
+    top_K: 10
+else:
+    Model: Meta-Llama-3-8B-Instruct
+    RAG score filter: 0.5
+    top_K: 2